Rights and Responsibilities of Unmarried Parents

 How can I get help to establish child support?

-The county child support office will help either parent establish paternity, child support or medical support.
-They can also help with other child support matters.
-If a parent gets public assistance, the child support case is started automatically.
-If a parent does not get public assistance, the parent must apply and pay the child support agency a one-time application fee of $25.
-The county attorney represents the county agency, not either parent.
+The county attorney represents the county child support office, not either of the parents.
 The county’s goal is to establish paternity (by Recognition of Parentage or by court action) for all children and to help set up child support.
 The county will not help you with custody or parenting time issues.
 Contact your local legal aid office for help with custody and parenting time.

-If you believe you or your child could be harmed by starting a paternity or child support case, you do not have to apply for services or can stop any action already started.
-If you get public assistance, you can apply for a “good cause” exemption and you will not have to cooperate with the child support office.
-Tell your worker about domestic violence (threats, fears, or harm) and ask for a “good cause” exemption.
+If you believe you or your child could be harmed by starting a paternity or child support case, you do not have to apply for services or can stop an action already started.
+If you get public assistance, you can apply for a “good cause exemption" and you will not have to cooperate with the child support office.
+Tell your worker about domestic violence (threats, fears, or harm) and ask for a “good cause exemption."

 What about tax deductions?

 IRS rules say the parent that the child lives with more than 50% of the time may claim the child as a dependent for their tax returns.
-Or that parent can sign a form giving that right to the other parent.
+That parent can sign a form giving the right to claim the child to the other parent.
 This is called an exemption.
 The IRS (and State) tax rules apply.
-In a child support determination, the court can look at the financial situation and then order one parent to take the tax deduction.
+In a child support case, the court can look at the financial situation and order one parent to take the tax deduction.
 Or the court can order the parents to share the tax deduction by alternating years they can claim the child on their tax returns.

 What is custody?